OsahonOjo/fCC-apis-project-exercisetracker/README.md

 &nbsp;&nbsp; }]<br>
 }

-These details can also be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker
+These details can also be found on [freeCodeCamp](https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker)